levifof33/SchoolProjects/README.md

 # SchoolProjects
-Some of my school projects
+Some of my school projects.
 Working on digging through my school email to look for completed projects.